 Act on Measures to Prevent Money Laundering and Financing of Terrorism

-The Danish Act on Measures to Prevent Money Laundering and Financing of Terrorism (AML Act) implements parts of the EU Fourth Anti-Money Laundering Directive.56 The AML Act reflects a shift from rule-based regulation towards increasingly risk-based regulation, with an increased anti-money laundering effort in high-risk areas.
+The Danish Act on Measures to Prevent Money Laundering and Financing of Terrorism (the AML Act) largely implements the EU Anti-Money Laundering Directive (Directive (EU) 2015/849 of 20 May 2015 as amended).56 The AML Act reflects a shift from rule-based towards increasingly risk-based regulation, with an increased anti-money laundering effort in high-risk areas.

 The AML Act imposes a number of obligations on financial institutions and other liable parties (including lawyers in some cases).
-In particular, financial institutions must identify and assess the risk of being misused for money laundering or terrorist financing purposes, they must perform know your customer procedures, and they must investigate and report any unusual transactions that give rise to suspicions of money laundering or terrorist financing.
+In particular, financial institutions must identify and assess the risk of being misused for money-laundering or terrorist financing purposes, they must perform know-your-customer (KYC) procedures and they must investigate and report any unusual transactions that give rise to suspicions of money laundering or terrorist financing.

 The AML Act is intended to safeguard the interests of society in general with regard to ensuring the stability of and confidence in the financial system.
 It has, therefore, been an important element in Danish AML regulation that effective sanctions are available under the AML Act.57

-Denmark has seen an increase in the number of AML reports to the authorities.61 In 2010, a Danish bank was issued with a 12.5 million kroner fine for non-compliance by its Gibraltar branch under Spanish AML regulation.
-In 2015, a minor exchange bureau in Copenhagen was issued with a 92 million kroner fine, and two persons were sentenced to six months' imprisonment, for money laundering worth 184 million kroner from the exchange bureau's basement room without any records being kept of the transactions or notification being made to the authorities.62 Again in 2015, a Swedish (now Finnish) bank was issued with a 50 million kronor fine by the Swedish FSA for non-compliance with its statutory obligations.
+Denmark has seen an increase in the number of AML reports to the authorities.61 In 2010, a Danish bank was issued with a 12.5 million Danish kroner fine for non-compliance by its Gibraltar branch with Spanish AML regulation.
+In 2015, a minor exchange bureau in Copenhagen was issued with a 92 million Danish kroner fine, and two persons were sentenced to six months' imprisonment for money laundering worth 184 million Danish kroner from the exchange bureau's basement room without any records being kept of the transactions or notification being made to the authorities.62 Also in 2015, a Swedish (now Finnish) bank was issued with a 50 million Swedish kroner fine by the Swedish FSA for non-compliance with its statutory obligations.

 Liability of banks

-Before the turn of the century, there were several instances in Denmark of profit-making companies that had ceased all operations and only held cash or cash equivalents, as well as a current or deferred tax burden, being sold.
-The companies were transferred to buyers, who in connection with the acquisition (or immediately after) stripped the company of its cash or cash equivalents without paying the relevant taxes, and then the company was declared bankrupt.
+Before the turn of the century, there were several instances in Denmark of 'profit-making companies' that had ceased all operations and only held cash or cash equivalents as well as a current or deferred tax burden being sold.
+The companies were transferred to the buyers, who in connection with the acquisition (or immediately after) stripped the company of its cash or cash equivalents without paying the relevant taxes, and then the company was declared bankrupt.
 A number of banks were ordered to pay damages for their assistance in connection with this, as the banks knew or ought to have known that this constituted unlawful self-dealings and that the Danish tax authorities would suffer a loss as a result of the transactions.63

 A bankruptcy estate may avoid transactions and payments made in a limited time period leading up to the beginning of an insolvency procedure if the transaction has inflicted a loss on the creditors of the estate.64 The time period will usually be limited to transactions made later than three or six months prior to the reference date (the date when the court received the bankruptcy petition).65 There is, however, one rule on avoidance that is not limited to any specific time frame, but conditioned upon other facts and circumstances.66